evnb/crop-base/NewAgentInfo.md

 # Information for New Agent

+## Getting Started
+See [Quickstart.md](Quickstart.md) for instructions on setting up and running the development environment.

 ## Project Overview
 - Building a pixel-perfect photo editor web app
 - Main repo is private/local